 Nylon is a synthetic fabric that is strong and lightweight.
-It is usually easy to wash and take care of but it can be damaged if you don't use the right techniques.
-Nylon fabric is commonly found in pantyhose, some tights, track pants, lightweight jackets, umbrellas and more.
-Because nylon resists absorbing moisture and dries easily, it is often used for swimwear, activewear a,nd hosiery.
-Clothing may a mixture nylon and another type of fabric.
+It is usually easy to wash and take care of, but it can be damaged if you do not use the right techniques.
+Nylon fabric is commonly found in pantyhose, some tights, track pants, lightweight jackets, umbrellas, and more.
+Because nylon resists absorbing moisture and dries easily, it is often used for swimwear, activewear, and hosiery.
+Clothing may be a mixture of nylon and another type of fabric.

 Regular Care for Nylon

 Usually, nylon should be washed separately on a cold water setting for best results.
 However, always check your clothing tags for specific directions.
 You can use regular laundry detergents on nylon but never use chlorine bleach.
 Typically, you should drip dry your nylon items.
-Put wet clothing on a non-staining hanger; smooth the cuffs and seams with the fingers while it's still wet.
-Lay out knit garments such as sweaters on a flat surface to dry.
+Put wet clothing on a non-staining hanger; smooth the cuffs and seams with your fingers while it is still wet.
+Layout knit garments such as sweaters on a flat surface to dry.

-If the clothing tag says that you can dry your nylon in a clothes dryer, put the load on the lowest temperature setting possible and remove it promptly from the dryer.
-It doesn't take nylon long to dry, so you'll need to be diligent about checking and removing the clothing to prevent damage and potential melting.
+If the clothing tag says that you can dry your nylon in a clothes dryer, you must put the load on the lowest temperature setting possible and remove it promptly from the dryer.
+It does not take nylon long to dry, so you will need to be diligent about checking and removing the clothing to prevent damage and potential melting.

 Nylon lingerie and hosiery also need special attention because they are delicate.
 Use a mesh laundry bag for these items to protect them from getting snagged or torn during the washing cycle.
-Choose a gentle cycle and warm water.
+You would be best off choosing a gentle cycle and warm water.
 Air drying may still be your best bet to extend the life of your delicate nylon items.

 Do I Have to Hand Wash Nylon Fabrics?

-You definitely don't have to hand wash nylon fabrics and it's not a tolerable task for everyone.
+You definitely do not have to hand wash nylon fabrics, especially since it is not a tolerable task for everyone.
 But be aware that your nylon items will have a shorter life if you toss them in the washing machine.
-If you start to notice piling on your clothing, this is a major definite sign that these pieces of clothing are starting to show wear and tear.
+If you start to notice pilling on your clothing, this is a definite sign that these pieces of clothing are starting to show wear and tear.
 After nylon piles, a series of small holes will usually form that begin to get bigger and more noticeable.
 You can delay this degradation by hand washing.